ampmresearch/ampmresearch.github.io/index.md

 ### Organizers

-- Christoph Becker, Institute of Advanced Study/University of Amsterdam
+- Christoph Becker, Institute of Advanced Study, University of Amsterdam
-- Giovanni Sileno, Informatics Institute/University of Amsterdam
+- Giovanni Sileno, Informatics Institute, University of Amsterdam
-- Nicola Lettieri, INAPP (National Institute for Public Policy Analysis), University of Sannio
+- Nicola Lettieri, INAPP (National Institute for Public Policy Analysis) and University of Sannio

 with the kind support of IAS, the *Institute of Advanced Study* of the University of Amsterdam.